Equity Office Staff

 ELIZABETH BROVEY, DIRECTOR, EQUITABLE LEARNING ENVIRONMENTS

 Elizabeth has over 25 years of urban education experience involving classroom instruction, teacher leadership, training and support to academic coaches, and curriculum writing focused on teaching mathematics from an equity stance.
-She also achieved National Board and served as a professional development facilitator, curriculum writer and assessment developer for the University of Pittsburgh’s Institute for Learning.
+She also achieved National Board Certification and served as a professional development facilitator, curriculum writer and assessment developer for the University of Pittsburgh’s Institute for Learning.
 Her practice has been nationally recognized and utilized through the NCTM’s Principles to Action Professional Learning Toolkit.

 To advance equitable learning environments, she has facilitated school-wide PLCs, New Teacher Induction and professional learning for cultural responsiveness across content areas.
 As a school-based coordinator for Education Uncontained, she partnered with Duquesne University to bring learning experiences that are liberating and responsive to today’s youth in the area of social justice and youth agency, critical media and organizing for change.
 Elizabeth joined the Equity Office in January, 2019 with a commitment to deepen her action, knowledge and effectiveness as a Racial Equity Affiliate poised to grow and support adults and children through culturally relevant teaching and learning.